alexmilowski/data-science/activities/emr-cluster/README.md

     aws ec2 describe-instances

-You'll need two things to run any of the demos:
+You'll need two things to run any of the EMR activities:

    1. An S3 bucket to store logs, code, input, and output data.
    2. An EMR cluster to run the examples.

+## Basics of EMR Clusters ##

 You can start a simple test cluster by doing the following:

     aws emr create-cluster --ami-version 3.4.0 --instance-groups InstanceGroupType=MASTER,InstanceCount=1,InstanceType=m1.medium InstanceGroupType=CORE,InstanceCount=2,InstanceType=m1.medium --name "Test Cluster" --log-uri s3://mybucket/logs/ --enable-debugging --tags Name=emr

-Alternatively, you can use JSON ro describe the cluster.
+The --instance-groups option contains a set of triples in the shorthand syntax for `InstanceGroupType` (one of "MASTER", "CORE", or "TASK"), `InstanceType` (a EC2 instance type), and `InstanceCount` (the number of instances to start).
+Alternatively, you can use JSON to describe the cluster instance groups.

 For example, in a file [cluster.json](cluster.json):

     [
         {